brokerstir/py4e/README.txt

-This contain python scripts that do lots of cool things.
+This repo has python scripts that do lots of cool things.